Agiless/Aura-Mall-assistant/README.md

 ## ✨ What Aura Can Do

-✔ Conversational AI – Chat with Aura for directions, store info, and promotions.
-✔ Visual Product Search – Upload a product image to find matches inside the mall.
-✔ 3D Indoor Navigation – Interactive map with shortest-path guidance.
-✔ Parking & Service Finder – Check live availability.
-✔ SOS Safety System – Trigger alerts in case of emergencies.
-✔ Feature Image Rendering – If you buy a shirt, Aura suggests matching accessories, pants, or related products.
-✔ Credit System (Aura Coins) – Users earn coins by leaving genuine reviews (based on majority sentiment).
+✔ Conversational AI – Chat with Aura for directions, store info, and promotions.\n ✔ Visual Product Search – Upload a product image to find matches inside the mall.\n ✔ 3D Indoor Navigation – Interactive map with shortest-path guidance.\n ✔ Parking & Service Finder – Check live availability.\n ✔ SOS Safety System – Trigger alerts in case of emergencies.\n ✔ Feature Image Rendering – If you buy a shirt, Aura suggests matching accessories, pants, or related products.\n ✔ Credit System (Aura Coins) – Users earn coins by leaving genuine reviews (based on majority sentiment).
 These coins can be redeemed for discounts, offers, or even selected products.

 ---